microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 supported.
 In such cases, a warning will be emitted that is treated as an error by default, and a suggestion will be made that the register type is only used for resources with the `CBuffer` resource class.
-These warnings are all part of a distinct warning group, `DisallowLegacyBindingRules` which can be silenced if a developer would prefer to enable compilation of legacy shaders.
+These warnings are all part of a distinct warning group, `LegacyConstantRegisterBinding` which can be silenced if a developer would prefer to enable compilation of legacy shaders.

 Another common case for this annotation to appear in HLSL is for user-defined-types (UDTs).